 Foamies are perfect for people that have never surfed before or are in their first stages of learning to surf

-However if you are going to surf on a regular basis you will grow out of the soft top with 5 to 15 surf sessions and want to move onto a hard top, so our advice is rent a soft top at your local surf school or join a surf camp like Swell and then move onto the hard top boards like the ones listed below
+However, if you are going to surf on a regular basis you will grow out of the soft top with 5 to 15 surf sessions and want to move onto a hardtop, so our advice is to rent a soft-top at your local surf school or join a surf camp like Swell and then move onto the hardtop boards like the ones listed below

 FIBERGLASS PU OR EPOXY LONG BOARD: LENGTH 8FT – 9FT+

-- It is faster and easier to maneuver than those foam boards
+It is faster and easier to manoeuvre than those foam boards

 These boards are great for intermediate surfers that want to progress from their first surf lessons on a soft top